Menu

 How will it work?

-Schools will all have an identified key adult or adults, in most schools this will be the existing safeguarding lead.
-Police will share information with the Safeguarding Hub, providing a list of children of school age each morning who have been affected by domestic abuse incident the previous day.
-Staff from the Safeguarding Hub will identify the school the child attends and e-mail the school before 9am, and inform the Head teacher or a Designated Safeguarding Lead that a child at their school has been affected by a DV incident.
-The school will be informed simply that there was an incident and the name of the child.
+All schools will have an identified key adult or adults; in most schools, this will be the existing safeguarding lead.
+Police will share information with the Safeguarding Hub, providing a list of children of school age each morning who have been affected by a domestic abuse incident the previous day.
+Staff from the Safeguarding Hub will identify the school the child attends and email the school before 9 am, and inform the Head teacher or a Designated Safeguarding Lead that a child at their school has been affected by a DV incident.
+The school will be informed of the name of the child and that there was an incident.
 Basic information will be given at that point.
 The staff in contact with those pupils will then be in an informed position to support them in a way that is right for that particular child or young person, either with silent or overt support

 What is the school professional meant to do with this knowledge?

-The initial approach is that the sharing of information should not, in itself, provoke a proactive response to individual children by the school/professional, but informs their response to any presenting behaviour.
-Sometimes staff will talk and reassure the child that they know.
-This can be a real relief to a child as it can give them a tacit permission to talk about how they feel and what has been happening to them.
-The key aim of this process however, is to ensure that the child is offered sensitivity and understanding following a distressing incident.
+The initial approach is that the sharing of information should not, in itself, provoke a proactive response to individual children by the school/professional, but inform their response to any presenting behaviour.
+Sometimes, staff will talk to the child and reassure them that they know.
+This can be a relief to a child, as it gives them tacit permission to talk about how they feel and what has been happening to them.
+The key aim of this process, however, is to ensure that the child is offered sensitivity and understanding following a distressing incident.

-Norfolk Community Primary have signed up to this initiative as we committed to ensuring the safety and well being of our students.
+Norfolk Community Primary have signed up to this initiative as we are committed to ensuring the safety and well-being of our students.

 Top